voduyquoc/cyberbullying_detection/setup/2_ssh.md

 The first few minutes of [this video by Alexey](https://www.youtube.com/watch?v=IXSiYkP23zo) is recommended for understanding how it's done.
 You can then follow the below steps.

 Launch a new EC2 instance.
-An Ubuntu OS (Ubuntu Server 22.04 LTS (HVM), SSD Volume Type, Architecture 64-bit (x86)) and a t2.micro instance type are recommended.
+An Ubuntu OS (Ubuntu Server 24.04 LTS (HVM), SSD Volume Type, Architecture 64-bit (x86)) and a t2.micro instance type, a 30Gb gp2 storage are recommended.

 **Note** - Billing will start as soon as the instance is created and run.